Skip to content

 Most Thai islands treat vegan and plant-based eating as an afterthought — a token tofu dish on a menu built entirely around fish sauce.
 Koh Phangan is different.
 The island's decade-long growth as a wellness destination has created a permanent, year-round community of people who eat consciously, and that community has built a genuinely strong plant-based food scene in response.

 The concentration is highest on the west coast, particularly in Sri Thanu, where wholefood cafés sit alongside yoga shalas and retreat centres along the same stretch of road.
 But it extends further: a fully vegan kitchen near Thong Sala, a beloved south-coast wholefood spot in Ban Tai, and a broadly raised awareness across the island's general restaurants.
 This guide covers where to eat well, how to navigate the options, and how the wellness retreat scene connects with plant-based food on the island.
+The two overlap most practically for visitors doing a cleanse treatment on Koh Phangan — juice fasts and raw-food protocols are supported by Sri Thanu's wholefood infrastructure, making a self-directed cleanse workable without a formal programme booking.
+The same west-coast wholefood strip is also where you'll find the strongest breakfast scene on Koh Phangan — plant-based morning bowls, cold-pressed juice and good coffee served from early, aligned with the yoga-and-practice rhythm that defines the area.

 Where to eat vegan on Koh Phangan